 You must reschedule maintenance at least 24 hours before the originally scheduled maintenance event happens.

 You can reschedule maintenance on one or multiple instances in your project.
 However, you can only reschedule one instance at a time (bulk rescheduling is not available).

-You can reschedule maintenance to a time that falls within a deny maintenance period, or even outside the maintenance window, as long as the time falls within the one week rescheduling limitation.
+You can reschedule maintenance to a time that falls within a deny maintenance period, or even outside the maintenance window, as long as the time falls within the 28 days rescheduling limitation.

 If a maintenance operation is in progress, rescheduling is delayed until the operation is complete.

 What happens if the maintenance event is cancelled?